cpbuckingham/thoughts-/README.md

-#if you clicked on this, you feel into my trap :)
+#if you clicked on this, you fell into my trap :)